electricbookworks/ebw-training/index.md

 # EBW training

-[Electric Book Works](http://electricbookworks.com) offers pre-designed and customised training courses for publishing teams.
+[Electric Book Works](http://electricbookworks.com) has from time to time designed training courses for publishing teams.
+Most of our notes are published on our [Knowledge Base](http://electricbookworks.com/kb).
+We use this site to publish notes for some courses using the [EBW Book Framework](https://github.com/electricbookworks/book-framework).

-To see if we have scheduled training courses coming up, please visit [our events page on Facebook](https://www.facebook.com/pages/Electric-Book-Works/531070060272349?sk=events).
-To set up in-house or customised courses for your team, [please chat to us](http://electricbookworks.com/contact).

-This open training-materials repository is built with the [EBW Book Framework](https://github.com/electricbookworks/book-framework).

 *	List of headings here
 {:toc}